BANKA2017/twitter-monitor/apps/archiver/README.md

 - Avatar, banner, photos and videos.
 - Following and followers list (optional)
 - Keep raw data for future used.
+- Build ffmpeg command for downloading broadcast or audiospace content
+- Update timeline while cursor value is **complete**

 ## TODO

-- Space and Broadcast with ffmpeg
+- Download Space and Broadcast with js
 - Login by **COOKIE**
-- Incremental update tweets/followers/following list

 ## Init